-4 Sex offenders against children can continue to re-offend sexually twenty years following release from prison, although there is a tendency for those at highest risk of sexual re-offending to re-offend more quickly in the first five years following their release.
+&lt;sup>4 Sex offenders against children can continue to re-offend sexually twenty years following release from prison, although there is a tendency for those at highest risk of sexual re-offending to re-offend more quickly in the first five years following their release.
 Skelton, A, Riley, D, Wales, D and Vess, J. (2007) Assessing risk for sexual offenders in New Zealand: Development and validation of a computer-scores risk measure.
 Journal of Sexual Aggression: An international, interdisciplinary forum for research.

-5 Nadesu, A. (2011) Reconviction rates of sex offenders - a five year study.
+&lt;sup>5 Nadesu, A. (2011) Reconviction rates of sex offenders - a five year study.
 Department of Corrections.

-Approach Preferred approach - extended supervision orders could be renewed by the court for periods of up to ten years at a time for as long as an offender's risk of serious harm warranted it, with five-year mandatory review Alternative option - extended supervision orders could be applied for up to 20 years, with five-year mandatory review periods. of serious harm after a 20 year period.
+- Approach Preferred approach - extended supervision orders could be renewed by the court for periods of up to ten years at a time for as long as an offender's risk of serious harm warranted it, with five-year mandatory review Alternative option - extended supervision orders could be applied for up to 20 years, with five-year mandatory review Contribution to public safety Public safety would be maximised, as offenders would remain on an order for as long as they pose a high risk of serious re-offending.
+Consistent with offenders' pattern of offending, particularly sex offenders against children, whose risk of re- offending can remain high for long periods.
+Increases public safety relative to status quo, as provides up to an additional 10 years for managing the risk posed by offenders on extended supervision orders But, public safety would be compromised by offenders who continue to pose a significant risk of serious harm after a 20 year period.
 Integrity of the justice system Ability to manage an offender on an extended supervision order potentially indefinitely (subject to offender risk) would be consistent with the preventive detention and public protection orders.
 But, extending the time limit so that there is no legislated maximum length may raise concerns relating to offender human rights.
 Requiring a court to renew an order every ten years and undertake five-yearly reviews would mitigate this risk by ensuring offenders do not remain on an order unless the court considers their risk of serious reoffending warrants it.
 While this approach would raise less concerns regarding the human rights of offenders than the preferred approach, the integrity of the justice system may be seen as being reduced if offenders, who continue to pose a serious risk of harm, re-offend after reaching the end of their 20 year orders.
-Cost Additional costs relating to: managing offenders on orders for longer, including offenders on more intensive conditions6 regular court review of orders (estimated \$5,000 per review) possible court challenges to increased time limit, (estimated \$160,000 for first case, with fewer costs for any subsequent challenges).
-There would be a small amount of savings to the justice sector as a result of reduced re-offending by offenders on orders for longer.7 Same additional costs as the preferred approach, until offenders begin reaching the 20 year limit of their orders (from 2025).
+Cost Additional costs relating to: managing offenders on orders for longer, including offenders on more intensive conditions regular court review of orders (estimated \$5,000 per review) possible court challenges to increased time limit, (estimated \$160,000 for first case, with fewer costs for any subsequent challenges).
+There would be a small amount of savings to the justice sector as a result Same additional costs as the preferred approach, until offenders begin reaching the 20 year limit of their orders (from 2025).
 No offenders would be managed beyond a 20 year period (reducing costs for expected two offenders per year who would remain on orders for longer than 20 years, some of whom may have been on the most intensive conditions).
-Some legal costs associated with possible court challenges to increased time limit (but fewer than the preferred approach).
+Some legal costs associated with

-6 Average cost of an offender on an extended supervision order is approximately \$27,000 per offender per annum (based on 2012-13 costs).
+&lt;sup>6 Average cost of an offender on an extended supervision order is approximately \$27,000 per offender per annum (based on 2012-13 costs).
 The costs vary significantly between offenders depending on the type of conditions imposed by the Parole Board.
 For example, offenders with the most intensive type of support and management conditions cost on average approximately \$300,000 per offender per annum.